Fox’s Got Talent January Winners Revealed: Jelly, Demonstrating Connection, Unity and Hope

 SHOWTIME: Making Slime VFX! by Andrew Kramer

-Fox Renderfarm: How do you feel about Fox Renderfarm’s ?
+Fox Renderfarm: How do you feel about Fox Renderfarm’s cloud rendering services?

 Stefan & Grace: I’m very satisfied with the service, especially when I have any technical issue there’s always someone ready online to help me fix my problem.
 Nevertheless, the price is reasonable and the free coupon helps a lot to test out the rendering issue.